Is Oracle Pruning the True Oracle?: Examining Oracle Pruning

 \subsubsection{Results with ViT-B/16 on ImageNet-1K}

-Different from convolutional networks, transformers based on attention mechanism~\cite{vaswani2017attention} are a more recent paradigm to build deep vision backbones.
-The validity check with Vision Transformers (ViTs) is also of interest.
-Here we prune the heads of ViT-B/16 (86.57M parameters) on ImageNet-1K (pruning ratio for each head: 50\%).
+Different from convolutional networks, transformers based on the attention mechanism~\citep{vaswani2017attention} are a more recent paradigm to build deep vision backbones.
+The validity check with ViTs is also of interest.
+Here we prune the heads of ViT-B/16 on ImageNet-1K.
 Due to the large training cost, we randomly sample 10 pruning combinations for analysis, results presented in Tab.~\ref{tab:vit}.

-\textbf{(1) Kendall Correlation}.
-As shown in Tab.~\ref{tab:vit}, the correlation between pruned train loss and final test accuracy is completely against our expectation - they should pose \textit{negative} correlation, but now it is \textit{positive}.
+\textbf{Kendall correlation.} As shown in Tab.~\ref{tab:vit}, the correlation between pruned train loss and final test accuracy is completely against our expectation - they should show a negative correlation, but now it is positive.

-\textbf{(2) Counterexample Ratio}.
-Among the 10 random pruning combinations, there are 26 counterexamples\footnote{Specific counterexamples: (7, 10), (7, 8), (8, 10), (9, 10), (8, 9), (1, 9), (2, 7), (2, 8), (2, 10), (3, 7), (3, 8), (3, 10), (1, 4), (4, 7), (4, 8), (4, 9), (4, 10), (6, 8), (6, 10), (2, 5), (3, 5), (4, 5), (5, 6), (5, 7), (5, 8), (5, 9)}, accounting for \textbf{58\%} of all 45 comparison pairs.
+\textbf{Counterexample ratio.} Among the 10 random pruning combinations, there are 26 counterexamples\footnote{Specific counterexamples: (7, 10), (7, 8), (8, 10), (9, 10), (8, 9), (1, 9), (2, 7), (2, 8), (2, 10), (3, 7), (3, 8), (3, 10), (1, 4), (4, 7), (4, 8), (4, 9), (4, 10), (6, 8), (6, 10), (2, 5), (3, 5), (4, 5), (5, 6), (5, 7), (5, 8), (5, 9)}, accounting for 58\% of all 45 comparison pairs.

-Both results above suggest that on modern attention-based vision backbones, oracle pruning is also invalid.
+\textbf{Remarks.} The results suggest that on modern attention-based backbones, oracle pruning is also invalid.